gdsfactory/ubc/README.md

 gf tool install
 ```

-If you want to get all the extras (holoviews plots, tensorflow modes, modesolver ...)
+If you want to get all the extras (mode solvers, meep, circuit simulation ...)

 ```
+mamba install gdspy
+mamba install pymeep=*=mpi_mpich_*
-conda install -c conda-forge gdspy pip install ubcpdk[full] --upgrade gf tool install
+pip install ubcpdk[full] --upgrade gf tool install
 ```

+Mamba is a faster alternative to conda, if you don't want to install mamba, you can also replace `mamba install` with `conda install -c conda-forge`

 ### Installation for developers